akapu3/CourseManager/README.md

 12. We will now correctly enter all the details and click login.
 This will take us to the main page where we can check all the courses are saved using the display courses button.
 13. Exit using the exit button on the main page

+## P4 Task 2
+Fri Dec 02 20:46:01 PST 2022
+new Course Added
+Fri Dec 02 20:46:01 PST 2022
+new Course Added
+Fri Dec 02 20:46:01 PST 2022
+new Course Added
+Fri Dec 02 20:46:04 PST 2022
+Course List Displayed
+Fri Dec 02 20:46:17 PST 2022
+new Course Added
+Fri Dec 02 20:46:23 PST 2022
+Course Dropped

+### Reflection
+If I had more time:
+- I would create an interface for UI class that contains the fields that were repeated across all the classes
+-